tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 The Applesoft code begins in $800 (2048).
 The first letter of A$ is in position $809 (2057).
 We simply read those values directly from the code location.

 All in all, it's still 105 characters long !

+There are variations to this technique: instead of having an assignment to a variable we could have a ``DATA``or a ``REM`` and access its precise memory location in the code. ``DATA`` is in fact shorter of 1 character (because you don't need quotes. ``REM``has the inconvenient of having to be used as the last statement of the line

 Can we do better ?
 Of course.